Ellis Stones: Landscape architecture career

 " ... more can be learnt by observing nature than through any other form of teaching.
 When you see pleasing contours with perhaps an attractive grouping of trees, ask yourself why they please you.
 It may be their texture or perhaps their shape, or a wandering track which may give special interest to the landscape.
 Look for the reason.
 It may be that the track winds around a tree which casts shadows on the path, or past an outcrop of boulders."

+— Ellis Stones, Australian Landscape Design, 1971.